drips-network/events-processor/README.md

 _To monitor`BeeQueue` navigate to `http://localhost:3000/arena` after launching the app._

+Docker is configured to preserve the state of the database and Redis in-between runs.
+If you want to start fresh, you'll need to delete the respective volumes with Docker.

 ## 🔌 Connecting to pgAdmin

 After you have ensured that the Docker containers are up and running, to connect to pgAdmin: